bbbradsmith/binxelview/readme.txt

 1.6.6.0 (unreleased beta)
 - Add PDB to release package to assist debugging.
 - Fix initialization crash. #30
+- Correct loaded presets if they have impossible values.

 1.6.5.0 (2024-10-26)
 - Option persistence, INI file save and load.